 Password Managers have become very important over the years, and it’s easy to understand why.
-The web is populated with millions of websites, and a lot of them require a login to get the most out of what they have to offer.
-Because of this, many of us are forced to have multiple passwords or a unique password for every website.
-This is done for security concerns, so what’s the best way to keep these passwords at our fingertips and in a safe space?
+The web is populated with millions of websites, and many of them require a login to get the most out of what they offer.
+Because of this, many of us are forced to use multiple passwords or a unique one for each website.
+This is done for security reasons, so what’s the best way to keep these passwords at our fingertips while keeping them safe?
 Well, a password manager, of course.

-A password manager makes it super easy for folks to gain access to their passwords for use in logging into any particular account online.
+A password manager makes it super easy for folks to access their passwords when logging into any online account.
 Now, there are quite a few password managers out there; some are paid, while others are free to use.

 Today, we will focus on one of the free Password Manager software known as KeeWeb – which is compatible with KeePass.
 We like what it offers, and as such, we’ll be discussing many of its features among things that don’t work so well.